itsMeRaj69/localtonet-mc/README.md

    If everything went well, your terminal should show that the machine is connected.

 5. **Re-authenticate When Needed**
-   Remember to re-run the above command if you restart Codespaces or close the terminal.
+   Remember to re-run the command `./localtonet` if you restart Codespaces or close the terminal.

 ## Setting Up Tunnels